nilpunch/massive-ecs/README.md

 - `SparseSet` - data structure containing ids, similar to `HashSet<int>`
 - `DataSet<T>` - data extension for `SparseSet`, similar to `Dictionary<int, T>`
 - `ManagedDataSet<T>` - same as `DataSet<T>`, but with customizable saving
-- `Identifiers` - data structure to generate and reuse ids
+- `Entities` - data structure to generate and reuse ids
 - `Registry` - container for entities, components and tags

 Each type has a *Massive* counterpart with added rollback functionality: